-Winback flows are used to re-engage inactive subscribers.
+Winback flows are used to re-engage inactive customers.
 These are an important touchpoint because they give you an opportunity to try to win back customers before they completely disengage with your brand.
 Klaviyo populates a default Winback flow in all new users' accounts, but you can also build your own.

 Since you'll want to target previous customers, your flow trigger should be Placed Order.
 You may find it helpful to create different winback flows for different types of customers.
 For example, you might want to have a special winback flow for your VIP customers, or customers who have spent X amount of money at your store.
 Here are a few additional filters you can add: